hygtfrde/delphi/README.md

 # Delphi
-A smart page scanner for video to text extraction
+An extractor for video files to text

 ## Software Components